SalesConnection/Caction-Support/docs/Different_Number_Jobs_For_Same_Customer.md

 1. Filter<br>

    a.
 Different filters applied will affect the result.
+Make sure the same filter is applied or clear the filter.<br>

 2. User Type<br>